Stability of 2-Parameter Persistent Homology: A Computational Example of the Stability of Degree-Rips Bifiltrations

-In what follows, we will show that the existence of such an interleaving between $H'(X)$ and $H'(Y)$ constrains certain vector spaces in $H'(Y)$ to have dimension at least one.
 Let $\Delta$ denote the large triangle-like connected region in $\OurPoset$ where the Hilbert function of $H'(X)$ takes value 1.
 The boundary of $\Delta$ intersects the vertical line $k=0$ and the horizontal line By inspecting the bigraded Betti numbers and fibered barcode of $H(X)$, as shown in \cref{Fig:RIVET_Plots} and \cref{Fig:RIVET_Zoom}, it can be seen that $\Delta$ is in fact is contained in the support of a thin indecomposable summand of $H'(X)$.
 Thus, if $a\leq b\in \Delta$ (with respect to the partial order on $\R^{\op}\times \R$), then $\rank({H'(X)}_{a,b})=1$.